 Outlook Search.
 Outlook Search provides you with the ability to quickly search through items in your mailbox.
 Outlook creates a file that includes some of your Outlook data, such as email, folders, and address book contacts.
 The search function uses the operating system to index this file for searching.

 OneDrive lets you store and access your files on virtually any device.
 You can also share and collaborate on your files with others.
-Some versions of the OneDrive application enable you to access both your personal OneDrive by signing in with your Microsoft account and your OneDrive for Business as part of your organization's use of SharePoint Online.
+Some versions of the OneDrive application enable you to access both your personal OneDrive by signing in with your personal Microsoft account and your OneDrive for Business by signing in with your work or school Microsoft account as part of your organization's use of Office 365.

 When you store content in OneDrive, that content will inherit the sharing permissions of the folder in which you store it.
 For example, if you store content in a public folder, the content will be public and available to anyone on the Internet who can find the folder.

 OneDrive lets you store and access your files on virtually any device.
 You can also share and collaborate on your files with others.
-Some versions of the OneDrive application enable you to access both your personal OneDrive by signing in with your Microsoft account and your OneDrive for Business as part of your organization's use of SharePoint Online.
+Some versions of the OneDrive application enable you to access both your personal OneDrive by signing in with your personal Microsoft account and your OneDrive for Business by signing in with your work or school Microsoft account as part of your organization's use of Office 365.

-When you use OneDrive, we collect data about your usage of the service, as well as the content you store.
-We also collect device information so that you can sync content across devices and roam customized settings.
+When you use OneDrive, we collect data about your usage of the service, as well as the content you store in order to provide, improve and protect the services.
+Examples include, indexing the contents of your OneDrive documents so that you can search for them later and using location information to enable you to search for photos based on where the photo was taken.
+We also collect device information so we can deliver personalized experiences, such as enabling you to sync content across devices and roam customized settings.

 When you store content in OneDrive, that content will inherit the sharing permissions of the folder in which you store it.
 For example, if you store content in the public folder, the content will be public and available to anyone on the Internet who can find the folder.
 If you store content in a private folder, the content will be private.